The best ideas happen when the right people work together.

 Curebound considers applications for all types of cancer research projects and can curate opportunities for individuals to invest in specific areas of research.
 For philanthropists and organizations looking to direct funding toward exploration of a particular cancer type or treatment area, Curebound’s world class Scientific Advisory Board (SAB) will make discerning investments.

 Curebound funds three types of cancer research grants:

 • First time seed grants for high-risk, high-reward, collaborative, translational research.
-Ideas are innovative and in the early phases, where smaller grants of up to $250,000 can make a big impact in advancing research
+Ideas are innovative and in the early phases, where smaller grants of $250,000 can make a big impact in advancing research

 • Discovery Grants are one-time grants and will be determined by the peer-review process established by Padres Pedal the Cause and implemented by the six beneficiary institutions.